 2.1.1 Standalone

-When working in standalone mode, the Zyxel Device is configured mainly with its built-in Web Configurator.
+When working in standalone mode, the Zyxel Device is configured with its built-in Web Configurator (preferred) or CLI.
 You can only connect to and set up one Zyxel Device at a time in this mode.